-

 TestWheel

-• You get less control over test internals.
-Teams testing complex logic might feel constrained by the platform, since they cannot customize code.
+- You get less control over test internals.
+Teams testing complex logic cannot customize code on this platform.

 Cypress

-• If your QA team doesn’t code in JavaScript, they cannot use Cypress to author tests.
+- If your QA team doesn’t code in JavaScript, they cannot use Cypress.

-• Cypress tests run inside the browser execution loop, which results in limited multi-tab / multi-domain support and no native support for running headless.
+- Cypress tests run inside the browser execution loop, so you get limited multi-tab / multi-domain support and no native support for running headless.

 Basically,